JustFiesta/arduino-rfid-access-control/README.md

 - Arduino UNO-like board (r3)
 - RFID RC522 Module
-- 4x4 Keypad
-- 1602 I2C LCD Display
+- LCD Display with I2C conventer module
 - Buzzer
 - LED (Green/Red)
-- DS1302 RTC Module (Optional – for entry time logging)
+- Servo

 ## Functionality

 - user presents an RFID card.
-- board reads the card's UID and verifies it against a stored database.
+- board reads the card's UID and verifies it against a stored credentials.
-- if the card is recognized, the system prompts for a PIN code via the keypad.
+- if the card is recognized, the system opens servo with LCD info.
-- correct PIN activates a relay (simulating a door unlock), while an incorrect one triggers an alarm.
 - LCD displays system status messages throughout the process.

 ## Used Arduino IDE libraries

-- MFRC522 (for RFID)
-- Keypad
-- LiquidCrystal_I2C
+Check libraries-list.txt file.

 ## How to run